 Glen St. Mary is a tiny town located in the state of Florida.
 With a population of 481 people and just one neighborhood, Glen St. Mary is the 467th largest community in Florida.

-Because occupations involving physical labor dominate the local economy, Glen St. Mary is generally considered to be a blue-collar town.
-46.23% of the Glen St. Mary workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Glen St. Mary, you'll notice that it is more blue-collar than most other communities in America.
+46.23% of Glen St. Mary’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Glen St. Mary is a town of transportation and shipping workers, managers, and service providers.
 There are especially a lot of people living in Glen St. Mary who work in management occupations (24.53%), healthcare (8.49%), and office and administrative support (4.25%).

 Glen St. Mary is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Glen St. Mary ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 2.55% of people over 25 have a college degree.
+In terms of college education, Glen St. Mary ranks among the least educated cities in the nation, as only 2.55% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Glen St. Mary in 2022 was $21,626, which is low income relative to Florida and the nation.
 This equates to an annual income of $86,504 for a family of four.
 However, Glen St. Mary contains both very wealthy and poor people as well.
 Glen St. Mary also has one of the higher rates of people living in poverty in the nation, with 39.75% of its population below the federal poverty line.